rhdhorchestrator/serverless-workflows-config/docs/main/mta-v7.x/README.md

 A Helm chart for MTA serverless workflow

+> **🚨 Deprecation Notice: 🚨**
+> From Orchestrator release version 1.7, Workflow Types will be retired.
+All workflows will act as infrastructure workflows, and no workflow will act as an assesment workflow. <br>
+> Any reference to assessment workflows will be obsolete.

 Migration Toolkit for Application Analysis (MTA) v7.x workflow evaluates applications to determine potential risks and the associated costs of containerizing the applications.
 It uses the [MTA v7.x Operator](https://docs.redhat.com/en/documentation/migration_toolkit_for_applications/7.0/html/introduction_to_the_migration_toolkit_for_applications/index) to perform the analysis.
 At the end of a successful assessment workflow, a link to the report will be available in Backstage, under the notifications plugin.